iAutoparkCars/StaffPickVideos/README.md

 	Done to logically separate these components of the project, reduce coupling, and increase test-ability, mock-ability.
 2. Please view ***Development Process*** section below to know how the development was executed

-### You’ve inherited code...elevate it to your own standard of quality.
+### Organization and Architectural Clarity

 * A bug-free app that displays the Staff Picks list
 	 > App is bug-free to the extent that it's been usability tested by myself and a friend.
 * Architectural clarity
 	 > MVVM using Google's data binding
 * Software design that can scale
    	 > Object-oriented design to semantically separate classes, implement, extend, etc.
-* Clear, functional, and responsive UI
+* Clear, __custom__, functional, and responsive UI
 	 > UI is easy to navigate and informational.
 Network state is observed with a library.

 ### Using **one** 3rd party reactive library